 Completely right.

-And that was sort of Peter King's point is that anybody who's seeking to say, well, he might not have had actual sex with him.
+And that was sort of Peter King's point: is that anybody who's seeking to say, well, he might not have had actual sex with him.

-Anyone seeking to say that in that case nothing really bad happened there, or with Al Sharpton up there saying to the kids, wasn't nothing strange about your daddy.
+Anyone seeking to say that in that case, nothing really bad happened there, or with Al Sharpton up there saying to the kids, wasn't nothing strange about your daddy?

-First of all, I have nothing to say about that because that's just Al being nice to the kids.
+Well, you know, first of all, I have nothing to say about that because that's just Al being nice to the kids.

 But those words on a piece of paper, guess what?